Your grade will be calculated using a point system in which there are 1000 possible points (no extra credit):

 A 'C' paper or essay is OK.
 It basically fulfills the assignment and demonstrates some relevant course-acquired knowledge, but it will have some significant problems, such as insufficient analysis of the work(s) in question, omissions or misunderstandings of important concepts, incomplete development of ideas, and/or poor writing (particularly with regard to lack of thesis or poor organization) that makes the ideas expressed difficult to understand.

-A 'D' paper or essay must still address the assignment and contain at least some relevant points, but it will do so in an unsatisfactory manner; for example by being conspicuously short of the assigned length or extremely poorly written; and/or by neglecting to address major aspects of the assignment, use important course-related concepts, and/or analyze significant features the work(s) under consideration.
+A 'D' paper or essay must still address the assignment and contain at least some relevant points, but it will do so in an unsatisfactory manner; for example by being conspicuously short or poorly written, choosing irrelevant works to analyze, and/or by neglecting to address major aspects of the assignment, neglecting to use relevant course-related concepts, or neglecting to analyze significant features of the work(s) under consideration.

 An 'F' paper or essay (here meaning a grade where around one-third to one-half credit is assessed, rather than a zero) is given when an attempt at a response is handed in, but there is little to no engagement with the assigned question or topic, and/or little to no use of the relevant concepts or skills taught in class.